pvcraven/arcade_book/source/chapters/03_version_control/index.rst

     no changes added to commit (use "git add" and/or "git commit -a")

 Now, add all the files that have changed.
-The asterisk (``*``) is a wild card character that means get all changes.
+The ``-A`` option means all files.
 Optionally, we could list out each file, but that's a lot of work and we don't want to leave anything behind anyway.

 .. code-block:: text

-    C:\Users\craven\Desktop\learn-arcade-work> git add *
+    C:\Users\craven\Desktop\learn-arcade-work> git add -A

 Commit the changes: